DevnagriAI/devnagri_docs/guide/Dota_web.md

 ![subdomain_step1](./images/DOTA_Web/SubdomainStep1.png)

-**a.** Please enter the CNAME entries generated for you in your DNS record.
+**a.** Please enter the CNAME record generated for the website URL in your DNS.

-Note: If you are using CDN, you need to disable proxy on Cloudflare.
+Note: If you are using CDN, you need to disable proxy setting on Cloudflare.

 If you are using GoDaddy or Cloudflare you can see how to do it in the videos below:

 [GoDaddy](https://www.youtube.com/watch?v=M47Lpp5f9lE)
 <br>
 [Cloudflare](https://www.youtube.com/watch?v=sCuEqr4MHKM)

-Click on **Verify CNAME** and after verification the red cross should become green tick after a few minutes.
+Click on **Verify CNAME** and post verification both the red cross will turn into green tick after a few minutes.

-Devnagri is currently initializing your subdomains.
+Devnagri is currently initializing your subdomains and generating SSL certificates for the subdomains.
 Please be patient while the process completes.

-**b.** To apply SSL on localised website, add below CNAME record to your DNS service provider.
-Click on **Verify SSL** to verify this step.

 Step 2.

 ![subdomain_step2](./images/DOTA_Web/SubdomainStep2.png)

 It is recommended that you include the Javascript code snippet immediately before your closing body tag.
-This will enable the language switcher to appear on your website, as well as add hreflang tags to notify Google of the different variations of the same page and prioritize indexing of these pages.
+This will enable the language switcher to appear on your source website, as well as add hreflang tags to notify Google of the different variations of the same page and prioritize indexing of these pages.
 This is particularly beneficial for your SEO efforts.

 Once its done, you can click on **Finish** and you're done!